syncfusion-content/jsp-docs/jsp/PivotGrid/Advanced-Filtering.md

 ![](AdvanceFiltering_images/filtering_dialog.png)

-## Value Filtering
+## Value filtering

-Value filtering provides an option to filter members based on the total values of the appropriate measure between the members of the level.
+Value filtering provides an option to filter the members based on total values of the appropriate measure between members of the level.

 ![](AdvanceFiltering_images/valuefilter.png)